OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-10.md

 ## Romans 10:7

-or “‘Who will descend into the abyss?’” (that is, to bring Christ up from the dead).
+or “‘Who will go down into the depths?’” (that is, to bring Christ up from the dead).

 ## Romans 10:8